orangedaisy/bshowco/_posts/2021-07-02-redesigning-legacy-ui.md

 ### Project Portal

-Project Portal is a *modern* application, launched not long after I joined FPX in 2015.
+Project Portal is a *modern* application, launched not long after I joined Revalize in 2015.
 This application features a more up-to-date interface with a simpler user experience.
-Like the name implies, Project Portal is all about *Projects.*
-*Quotes* or *Orders* must be managed elsewhere.
+Like the name implies, Project Portal is all about *Projects.
+Quotes* or *Orders* must be managed elsewhere.

 {% include figure.html
 src='/assets/images/redesigning_legacy_ui/project_portal_details.png' alt=''